biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 --------------------------

-When evaluating ASE, the evaluator shall perform the work units as presented in the CEM, except ASE_TSS.1-1.
+When evaluating ASE, the evaluator shall perform the work units as presented in the CEM, taking the following application notes into account.
+There is no application note for ASE_TSS.1-2.

+#### Application note for ASE_TSS.1-1

 During ASE_TSS.1-1 evaluation, the evaluator shall ensure the content of the TSS in the ST satisfies the EAs specified in Section 2 (Evaluation Activities for SFRs), if applicable, Section 3 (Evaluation Activities for Selection-Based Requirements) and Section 4 (Evaluation Activities for Optional Requirements).

 5.2 ADV: Development
 --------------------------